suprayoungblood/Ticket-Application/README.md

 A ticketing system built with Vue for the frontend and a Node.js backend.
 This application allows users to create, view, and manage tickets with various categories and types.

+## Tech Stack

+- Backend: MySQL Database, Express, Node.js
+- Frontend: Vue, TypeScript, HTML, CSS, Bootstrap
+- Containerization: Docker

 ## Features

 - **Dynamic Form:** A custom form that adjusts based on user input, particularly the 'Type' dropdown which changes based on the 'Category' selection.
 - **File Attachments:** Users can attach mock files to tickets.
 Each attachment increments a counter for easy tracking.
 - **Ticket Details:** After submitting a ticket, users can view its details.
 - **(Bonus) Ticket Listing:** A front page that displays all tickets, with the ability to view individual ticket details.

+## Known Bugs

+- The Navbar does not update once the user signs in.
+The user needs to refresh.
+- When the user signs out, they need to refresh the page.

+## uture Implementation Goals

+- File Uploads: Started the process for users to upload files on the ticket form located on **upload-file branch**.
+Currently running into errors with it displaying on the ticket details.

 ## Setup and Installation Using Docker